Mario-Martinez-Cabrera/Final-Project/README.md

 Using the Django rest framework, we implement the menu API to return a list of food menu items.

 We add token authentication with Djoser.
-We implement TokenAuthentication feature of Django REST frame work to secure table booking API.
+We implement TokenAuthentication feature of Django REST frame work to add a registration page, add the login page, add the log out functionality, and secure table booking API.
 We perform unit tests to the models and views by creating test_models.py and test_views.py files.

-To be continued as we finish the project...
+We test the API using Insomnia.